opentofu/opentofu/CONTRIBUTING.md

   3. Wait for a maintainer to assign it to you,
   4. Then [submit your code here ➡️](https://github.com/opentofu/opentofu/compare)
 - Want to fix a bug?
 [Submit a PR here ➡️](https://github.com/opentofu/opentofu/compare)
 - Want to know what's going on?
-Read the [weekly updates ➡️](WEEKLY_UPDATES.md), the [TSC summary ➡️](TSC_SUMMARY.md) or join the [community meeting ➡️](https://meet.google.com/xfm-cgms-has) on Wednesdays at 14:30 CET / 8:30 AM Eastern / 5:30 AM Western / 19:00 India time on this link: https://meet.google.com/xfm-cgms-has
+Read the [weekly updates ➡️](WEEKLY_UPDATES.md), the [TSC summary ➡️](TSC_SUMMARY.md) or join the [community meetings ➡️](https://meet.google.com/xfm-cgms-has) on Wednesdays at 14:30 CET / 8:30 AM Eastern / 5:30 AM Western / 19:00 India time on this link: https://meet.google.com/xfm-cgms-has

+> [!TIP] For more OpenTofu events, subscribe to the [OpenTofu Events Calendar](https://calendar.google.com/calendar/embed?src=c_3f2dd3c1fe0ef4e93ef3fc456ca2dd219a2e8fd85f6b40750af16c3df370bf93%40group.calendar.google.com)!

 **⚠️ Important:** Please avoid working on features or refactor without [an `accepted` issue](https://github.com/opentofu/opentofu/issues?q=is%3Aopen+is%3Aissue+label%3Aaccepted).
 OpenTofu is a large and complex project and every change needs careful consideration.
 We cannot merge non-bug pull requests without first having a discussion about them, no matter how trivial the issue may seem.